-Food and decorations that light up our holiday spirits can be dangerous for pets.
+Food and decorations that light up our holiday spirits can be dangerous for our fur babies.
+Here, what you need to know.

 Avoid sharing food from the holiday buffet.
 Anything rich or fatty can cause an upset stomach or a more serious illness such as pancreatitis which can cause severe pain, vomiting and dehydration.